Reproducing kernel Hilbert space compactification of unitary evolution groups: Introduction

-\paragraph{Outline of the paper} In Section \ref{sect:Assump}, we make our assumptions on the underlying system precise, and state our main results.
+In Section \ref{sect:Assump}, we make our assumptions on the underlying system precise, and state our main results.
 This is followed by results on compactification of operators in RKHS, Theorems \ref{thm:A}--\ref{thm:F}, in Section \ref{sect:Schemes}, which will be useful for the proofs of the main results.
 Before proving our main results, we also review some concepts from ergodic theory and functional analysis in Section \ref{sect:theory}.
 Then, in Sections~\ref{sect:proof:ABCD} and~\ref{sect:proof:EF}, we prove Theorems \ref{thm:A}--\ref{thm:D} and \ref{thm:E}, \ref{thm:F}, respectively, while Section~\ref{sect:proof:main} contains the proof of our main results.
 In Section \ref{sect:numerics}, we describe a data-driven method to approximate the compactified generator $\KVKst_\tau$, and establish its convergence (Theorem \ref{thm:data_predic}).
-In Section~\ref{sect:examples}, we present illustrative numerical examples of our framework applied to dynamical systems with both purely atomic and continuous Koopman spectra, namely a quasiperiodic rotation on a 2-torus, and the R\"ossler and Lorenz 63 (L63) systems.
+In Section~\ref{sect:examples}, we present illustrative numerical examples of our framework applied to dynamical systems with both purely atomic and continuous Koopman spectra, namely a quasiperiodic rotation on a 2-torus, and the R\"ossler and L63 systems.
 We state our primary conclusions in Section~\ref{sect:examples}.
-The paper also includes appendices on variable-bandwidth Gaussian kernels \cite{BerryHarlim16} (\ref{appVB}) and pseudocode (\ref{sec:algo}).
+The paper also includes an appendix on variable-bandwidth Gaussian kernels \cite{BerryHarlim16} (\ref{appVB}).
+Pseudocode is included in \ref{sec:algo}.